Cantera/cantera-website/pages/compiling/configure-build-dev.rst

 Determine configuration options
 ===============================

-* Run ``scons help`` to see a list of all of the configuration options for Cantera, or see all of the options on the :ref:`Configuration Options <scons-config-dev>` page.
+* Run ``scons help --options`` to see a list of all of the configuration options for Cantera, or see all of the options on the :ref:`Configuration Options <scons-config-dev>` page.

 * Configuration options are specified as additional arguments to the ``scons`` command.
 For example: